mxx28/mxx28/README.md

 # 🎓 Welcome to Oscar's Profile

 Hi!
 Welcome to my profile.
-I’m a Master’s student in Data Science at EPFL.
+I’m a Master’s student at EPFL.